pfych/cozy-stack/README.md

 #### Content folder

-All items in the content folder will be parsed and placed at the root of the build directory
+All items in the content folder will be parsed and placed at the root of the build directory, subdirectories will be kept intact.

 #### Scripts folder